 2: Fhb=Fz -Fcr + Fcl

-Using data recorded from three-dimensional motion capture, we will use inverse dynamic to analysis calculates hip, knee, and ankle net joint moments by combining the inverse kinematics results with external loads applied to the model (Wilkinson, 2020).
+Using data recorded from three-dimensional motion capture, we will use inverse dynamic analysis to calculate hip, knee, and ankle net joint moments by combining the inverse kinematics results with crank forces (Wilkinson et al., 2020).
 This entails scaling limb lengths and segment masses of a previously developed generic full-body musculoskeletal model based on each participants anthropometry.
-The total joint power generated by the rider (Ptot) at each instant during the crank cycle will be equivalent to power measured at the cranks (Pcranks) plus energy lost or gained by the rider’s COM as shown in Equation 3 (Wilkinson, 2020).
+The total joint power generated by the rider (Ptot) at each instant during the crank cycle will be equivalent to power measured at the cranks (Pcranks) plus energy lost or gained by the rider’s CoM as shown in Equation 3 (Wilkinson et al., 2020).

 3: Ptot= Pcranks+PCoM